 Packing a cooler for your trip?
-Follow these food safety guidelines
+Follow these food safety guidelines:

-Now that summer is near, it’s time to gear up and head for the great outdoors.
+When summer is near, it’s time to gear up and head for the great outdoors.
 However, there are a few things to remember before packing a cooler for your car, boat or camper.

 The USDA Food Safety and Inspection Service have provided a list of general rules to follow when preparing a meal for an outdoor trip.